Azure-Samples/active-directory-dotnetcore-daemon-v2/1-Call-MSGraph/README.md

 If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

-If you find a bug in msal.Net, please raise the issue on [MSAL.NET GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues).
+If you find a bug in Msal, please raise the issue on [MSAL.NET GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues).

 To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).